Whether your child is playing with family or a group of neighborhood kids, these activities will make him want to get up and out of the house.

 A great activity that can be adapted for players of different ages, you can play this alone with one child or invite the neighborhood kids to join in the fun.
-Hide several objects for teams or individuals to find; plant written clues that lead from one to the next and eventually a prize, or give players a list of objects to find.
+Hide several objects for teams or individuals to find, then plant written clues that lead from one to the next, eventually ending with a prize.
+Alternatively, give players a list of objects to find.

 Object: Beat "It" back to the base to kick the can.
 Best for ages 7 and up.

 Fill a coffee can with pebbles and put it on the ground next to the player you've chosen to be "It."
 She closes her eyes and counts to 100, while everyone else spreads out over a wide area to hide.
 When "It" finishes counting, she leaves the can and goes to look for the other players.
 When she spots another player, she must tag him before he can run back and kick the can.
 If he manages to kick the can, he's safe.